 Successful flare predictions via machine learning models trained and tested on this dataset intend to (1) tackle a central problem in space weather forecasting and (2) help identify physical mechanisms pertaining, or even giving rise, to solar flares.
 This dataset is intended to be a valuable resource for an unbiased comparison between results from various flare prediction algorithms.

-This work was supported in part by two NASA Grant Awards [No. NNX11AM13A, and No. NNX15AF39G], and one NSF Grant Award [No. AC1443061].
-The NSF Grant Award has been supported by funding from the Division of Advanced Cyberinfrastructure within the Directorate for Computer and Information Science and Engineering, the Division of Astronomical Sciences within the Directorate for Mathematical and Physical Sciences, and the Division of Atmospheric and Geospace Sciences within the Directorate for Geosciences.
+This project has been supported in part by funding from the Division of Advanced Cyberinfrastructure within the Directorate for Computer and Information Science and Engineering, the Division of Astronomical Sciences within the Directorate for Mathematical and Physical Sciences, and the Division of Atmospheric and Geospace Sciences within the Directorate for Geosciences, under NSF awards #1443061, #1812964, #1936361 and #1931555.
+It was also supported in part by funding from NASA, through the Heliophysics’ Living With a Star Science Program, under NASA award #NNX15AF39G, as well as through the direct contract from Space Radiation Analysis Group (SRAG).
+In addition to that, the work has been in part sponsored by state funding from Georgia State University’s Second Century Initiative, and Next Generation Program.
 Also, we would like to mention that all images used in this work are courtesy of NASA/SDO and the AIA, EVE, and HMI science teams.

 - Benz, A. O. Flare observations.
 Living Reviews in Solar Physics 5, 1 (2008).
 URL https://doi.org/10.12942/lrsp-2008-1.

 - Howard, T. Coronal mass ejections: An introduction, vol. 376 (Springer Science |& Business Media, 2011).